switchboard-xyz/switchboard-documentation/docs/oracle/setup.md

 ## Environment

-Along with the kubernetes manifest, we will also need to capture the required environment variables.
+Along with the kubernetes manifest, you will also need to capture the required environment variables.
 In the root directory of the repository, create an `.env` file to keep track of our kubernetes environment.
 The following steps will walk you through where to locate these variables for your own deployment.

 ```bash env title=".env"
 # Solana Config